jarvisteach/appJar/docs/mkdocs/docs/pythonLoopsAndSleeps.md

 ## Conditional Loops
 ---

-If you want your loop to only repeat a certain number of times or unti a condition is met, you can put a decision at the beginning of the function and still use appJar's built in loop.
+If you want your loop to only repeat a certain number of times or until a condition is met, you can put a decision at the beginning of the function and still use appJar's built in loop.

 You can use this method to simulate both `while` and `for` loops.